Knock (play)

 Knock (French title: Knock ou le Triomphe de la médecine) is a 1923 French satirical play about modern medicine, written by Jules Romains.
 It was performed for the first time at the Théâtre des Champs-Élysées in Paris on 15 December 1923 in a production by Louis Jouvet.
 The play was presented with set designs by a young Orson Welles in Dublin in 1932, translated into and performed in Esperanto the same year, and also broadcast on TV by BBC Television as early as 1938.

 Plot

 The ambitious Dr. Knock arrives in a rural village, Saint-Maurice, to step into Dr. Parpalaid's footsteps as the local physician.
 Unfortunately, most of the villagers are in good health.
-He therefore decides to make everybody believe they are actually far sicker then they actually are...
+He therefore decides to make everybody believe they are actually far sicker than they actually are...

-The magazine Esperanto summarized the play in 1932 as being about an old fashioned doctor and a very modern doctor, both tricking each other, with the modern doctor Knock winning.
+The magazine Esperanto summarized the play in 1932 as being about an old-fashioned doctor and a very modern doctor, both tricking each other, with the modern doctor Knock winning.